 Comparison is the quickest way to kill any joy in a man’s life.
 Comparing their success to others leads to resentment — which deteriorates one’s capacity for being content and happy.

-Emotionally intelligent men wish and act well upon others.
+Emotionally intelligent men wish and act well toward others.

 They have no room for emotions that don’t serve their welfare.
-They’ve learned to appreciate and learn from other’s success.
+They’ve learned to appreciate and learn from the success of others.

 3. They don’t make rash decisions.